 Each class has 6-12 registered children plus their primary caregiver(s).
 Infant siblings 8 months and under do not count in the class numbers.

 Throughout the semester, Music Together classes may be in session when older children have a school holiday and it is natural to want to bring them with you to class.
 Older siblings of registered students may visit 2 classes per semester.
 Please inform your teacher when your older child will be visiting, if you have advanced notice.
+During the duration of ONLINE classes, older silbings are not only free but we encourage them to join in on the music making!

 Our policy is that the reduced rate (currently $130) is for siblings only.
 Meaning, grown-ups may register and bring more than one child to class--we're a family music making program!
 The reduced price is not meant for cousins of an enrolled child, nanny share situations, friends of an enrolled child or others.
 Friends and additional family members (other than a parent with more than one child) are encouraged to enroll on their own account.
 Please reach out if you have additional questions.